tronprotocol/pm/README.md

 ## TRON Core Devs Meetings

 ### Purpose
 The TRON core devs meeting is a technical meeting intended to bring together all the TRON developers who play major roles in determining the direction of the TRON protocol.
-TRON developers provide updates to their projects, discuss various [TIPs](https://github.com/tronprotocol/tips) to improve the protocol,
+TRON developers provide updates to their projects, discuss various [TIPs](https://github.com/tronprotocol/tips) to improve the protocol, and support each other.

 ### Previous Meetings